 \subsection{Initialization}

-The initialization procedure takes as input a network with edges labeled $\{1, \dots, L\}$.
-The goal of the initialization procedure is to create a rough clustering $\tilde{\sigma}$ that is suboptimal but still consistent.
+The initialization procedure takes as input a network with edges labeled $\{0, 1, \dots, L\}$.
+The goal of the initialization procedure is to create a rough clustering $\tilde{\sigma}$ that is consistent but not necessarily optimal.
 As outlined in Algorithm~\ref{alg:initialization1}, the rough clustering is based on a single label $l^*$, selected based on the maximum value of the estimated Renyi divergence between within-community and between-community distributions for the unweighted SBMs based on individual labels.